We use unique software to detect fake reviews and maintain the trustworthiness of our online review community.

-No system is perfect, but computers tend to be more accurate than the average person reading reviews.* That's why we combine customized software with an international team of dedicated investigators and compliance agents who work with reviews every day.
+No system is perfect, but computers tend to be more accurate than the average person at spotting fake reviews.* That's why we combine customized software with an international team of dedicated analysts, investigators and agents who work with reviews every day.

 If the score for an individual review is very high, our software will automatically move the review offline and send an email message to notify the reviewer.
 At this stage, none of our employees are directly involved - everything is handled by the software alone.

 As a starting point, all reviews are treated equally by our software.
-It doesn’t have access to, or factor in, information about whether a company subscribes to Trustpilot’s services or not.
+It doesn’t factor in or have access to information about whether a company subscribes to Trustpilot’s services or not.
 In line with our commitment to trustworthiness, we believe that’s how it should be.

 Why use software to assess reviews?

 Usually, untrained readers of reviews focus on the language, rhythm and tone of the writing - linguistic indicators - to determine trustworthiness.
 And this tends to be relatively inaccurate because good writers can copy expressions used in genuine reviews in order to deceive readers.** In contrast, our software looks at behavioral aspects based on raw data, which tends to be more accurate.

 In any event, it’s always necessary to look at a full range of indicators.
 We never remove a review based on one parameter alone - it’s always multiple factors that lead to taking something offline.